 Your baby’s senses continue to develop and the eyes are opening up this week.
 If born and healthy he or she has 85% chance of surviving.
 Not bad!

-27 weeks pregnant, your baby now weighs much like a head of a cauliflower - that's over two pounds, and hence two times the weight around two weeks ago.
-The length is nearly about 14 ½ inches long.
+27 weeks pregnant, your baby now weighs much like a head of a cauliflower – that’s over two pounds (900 gr), and hence two times the weight around two weeks ago.
+The length is nearly about 14.5 inches long (36.8 cm).